Call us Today at (954) 880-1302

 Alimony Modification in Florida

 You know as well as we do that the one constant in life is change.
 The way life looked during your divorce is probably not the same as it is now.
-Maybe you received a raise, got re-married, or your ex-spouse moved farther away.
+Maybe you since received a raise, got re-married, or your ex-spouse moved farther away.

-Every change life throws at you after your divorce may impact your finances.
+Every change that life throws at you after your divorce may impact your finances.
 That’s why, in Florida, the law allows you to modify an alimony award.
 However, there are hurdles you must overcome to do so.

 Before you jump in and file a petition to modify alimony, make sure you understand the process and read the law.
 Modifying alimony in Florida can get complicated and has to meet certain criteria if you’re going to prevail with your petition.